jhlau/acceptability-prediction-in-context/README.md

 # Requirements

 - python3.6
-- pytorch-transformers==1.2.0
+- transformers==3.0.0

-Note: the transformers version is very very old admittedly, and there are plans to update the code to use the newer version of transformers (August)
+- pytorch-transformers=1.2.0 (for re-producing GPT-2 results)

+Note: since pytorch-transformers were upgraded to transformers, the new GPT-2 results are little different.
+Most acceptability measures are about the same, but SLOR is no longer as bad (the odd results in the original paper).
+If you want to reproduce the GPT-2 results in the paper, use the XXX script.

 The exact environment that was run on:
 ```